monjur49/Contact-Management-System/README.md

 # Contact-Management-System
-#To run the code please intall flask
+#To run the code please install flask